-Shortly after buying our small farm north of Lebanon, Tennessee, in 1998, we planted a pack of mixed gourd seeds from Wal-Mart.
+Shortly after buying our small farm north of Lebanon, Tennessee, we planted a pack of mixed gourd seeds from Wal-Mart.
 I took a few of the small colorful ones to work.
 One of my co-workers told me about the Tennessee Gourd Society Festival and Show at the James Ward Agricultural Center (aka: Wilson County Fairgrounds) that very next weekend.

 We were amazed by all the things people made with gourds.
 Painted, carved, stained, and wood-burned.
 Vases, bowls, lamps, and ornaments.
 And, of course, Birdhouses.
 The possibilities were endless.

 I found a niche product I could grow and Zena found a new medium for her art.

-We named our farm the Tojo Creek Ranch and grow several acres of gourds each year.
-We sell our dried gourds and crafted gourds on the farm and at selected arts and crafts festivals.
-We teach gourd craft and horticulture in our on-farm studio.
+We grow several acres of gourds each year.
+We sell our dried gourds and crafted gourds on the farm and at selected arts and crafts fairs and festivals.
+We teach gourd crafts in our on-farm studio.
 We host group field trips.
 We also sell fresh, cage-free eggs.

 John and Zena Swendiman